Australia And New Zealand Water Treatment Chemicals Market Size and Share

 Water treatment is a process that extracts or reduces the level of pollutants and undesirable components from water to make it suitable for use.
 The chemicals used in this method are referred to as water treatment chemicals.

-The Australia and New Zealand water treatment chemicals market is segmented by product type and end-user industry.
-By product type market is segmented into biocides and disinfectants, coagulants and flocculants, corrosion inhibitors, scale inhibitors and antiscalants, defoamers and defoaming agents, pH adjusters and softeners, and other product types.
-By end-user industry, the market is segmented into power generation, oil and gas, chemical manufacturing, mining and mineral processing, municipal, food and beverage, pulp and paper, and other end-user industries.
-The report's geographical coverage includes Australia and New Zealand.
-The report provides the market size and forecasts in terms of revenue (USD) for all the above segments.
+The Australia And New Zealand Water Treatment Chemicals Market is segmented by product type, end-user industry, and geography.
+By product type, the market is segmented into coagulants and flocculants, biocides and disinfectants, corrosion inhibitors, scale inhibitors and antiscalants, defoamers and defoaming agents, pH adjusters and softeners, and other product types.
+By end-user industry, the market is segmented into municipal, power generation, oil and gas, chemical manufacturing, mining and mineral processing, food and beverage, pulp and paper, and other end-user industries.
+The report also covers the market sizes and forecasts for water treatment chemicals in Australia and New Zealand.
+For each segment, the market sizing and forecasts have been done on the basis of value (USD).

 By Product Type